 To put it their scale into perspective, I counted 28 different shampoos in their current range.
 So overwhelming is the number of products, it’s hard to find any consistent theme or ideology that the brand stands for.
 Some of the products are premium priced, some are budget.
-Some are for men, some women and some unisex.
+Some are for men, some for women, and some unisex.
 I couldn’t find any consistency air all.
-At first glance, I would call it quite a confused brand, but the Suave Shea Butter Dandruff Shampoo comes highly recommended on Amazon so I thought I’d take a look.
+At first glance, I would call it quite a confusing brand, but the Suave Shea Butter Dandruff Shampoo comes highly recommended on Amazon so I thought I’d take a look.

-What confused me before I’d even started is the shampoo also contains coconut oils and shea butter.
+What confused me before I even started is the shampoo also contains coconut oils and shea butter.
 Shea butter is a great dry scalp treatment that can help get rid of your dry scalp pretty fast.
-That said, it is high in oleic acid .
+That said, it is high in oleic acid.
 Oleic Acid is a fatty acid found in olive oils and avocados among others.
 It is a great, great natural moisturizer for the skin.
 However, it has been shown to irritate and even induce seb derm in sufferers.
 Recent research even suggests that it’s the cause of seb derm!

 If this is a shampoo for dry scalp, why have they added zinc pyrithione?
-If its a shampoo for seb derm, why have they added shea butter?
+If it’s a shampoo for Seb Derm, why have they added shea butter?
 Nobody at the company replied to that email…

 The shampoo itself is a bright thick white liquid.
-Despite the added coconut (and coconut proudly displayed on the bottle) the shampoo has a fruity smell.
+Despite the added coconut (and coconut proudly displayed on the bottle), the shampoo has a fruity smell.
 When washing, the foam felt luxurious, it cleaned my hair so it squeaked but my hair felt dry afterwards.
 If you do use this I would recommend using a conditioner too.
 The squeaky clean did worry me as it often suggests that the shampoo contains some nasty ingredients so I looked with interest at the composition of this shampoo.

 This is where it went wrong…